 Students develop this project in collaboration with their first-year research advisor and in consultation with the first-year project committee.
 Students who do not already have a research advisor upon entering the program should consult with potential advisors during the first few weeks of the first year.
 The advising relationship should be established by the end of October.
 After consulting with the advisor, the student asks two or more other faculty members to serve on the first-year project committee, which the advisor chairs.
 At least one committee member besides the chair must be a tenure-track CLPS faculty member; other members may be non-tenure-track faculty from CLPS, faculty from other departments, or occasionally faculty from outside Brown (with Graduate Advisor or DGS approval).
 The names of the committee members should be submitted to the appropriate Graduate Advisor by December 1 of the first semester.
-Students then develop a first-year project proposal that serves as the framework for the actual project.
-Regular meetings with the research advisor are essential, and meetings with the committee, or individual members, are strongly recommended.
-During their first two semesters, students must meet at least once with each member of the committee or with the committee as a whole.
+Students then develop a first-year project proposal and discuss this proposal in a meeting with their committee no later than January 31.
+The proposal can be a short written document (1-2 pages), an oral presentation, or both.
+Students are encouraged to consult the committee members when developing this proposal.
+After discussion during the meeting, possible revisions, and committee approval, the proposal serves as the framework for the actual project.
+Regular meetings with the research advisor are essential, and additional meetings with committee members are strongly recommended while executing the project.
+We recommend that the student update their committee (whether in a meeting or individually) about the progress of their FYP no later than the end of August.